Genez-io/genezio-landing-page/deployment-platform/content/posts/the_best_app_for_python_programming_find_the_right_tool_for_you.md

 Thonny also includes a built-in Python interpreter and offers package management support to simplify installing third-party libraries.
 Even though it doesn't have all the advanced features of professional-grade IDEs like PyCharm or VS Code, it's a good learning tool.
 If you're picking up Python as your first programming language, Thonny is probably the best app for Python programming.

-## Genezio
+## DeployApps

-{{< external-link link="https://genezio.com" >}}Genezio{{< /external-link >}} isn’t a traditional app for Python programming.
+{{< external-link link="https://genezio.com" >}}DeployApps{{< /external-link >}} isn’t a traditional app for Python programming.
 But as a serverless platform for full-stack developers, it’s a very friendly platform for developing and deploying Python-based web applications.
-Now fully supporting popular frameworks like Django, Flask, and FastAPI, Genezio comes with built-in WSGI and ASGI compatibility, so it’s easy to create everything from web apps to real-time APIs and serverless solutions.
+Now fully supporting popular frameworks like Django, Flask, and FastAPI, DeployApps comes with built-in WSGI and ASGI compatibility, so it’s easy to create everything from web apps to real-time APIs and serverless solutions.

-Designed to make cloud development simple, Genezio is an autoscalable, performance-focused Function-as-a-Service (FaaS) platform for full-stack developers who want to run their apps in the cloud.
-Since it’s a serverless platform, Genezio takes care of the cloud infrastructurefor you, so you can focus on building features and perfecting your product.
+Designed to make cloud development simple, DeployApps is an autoscalable, performance-focused Function-as-a-Service (FaaS) platform for full-stack developers who want to run their apps in the cloud.
+Since it’s a serverless platform, DeployApps takes care of the cloud infrastructurefor you, so you can focus on building features and perfecting your product.
 And now, the platform supports deploying Python frameworks like Django, Flask, FastAPI.
-Genezio also offers type safety to reduce errors, built-in hosting, and support for custom domains.
+DeployApps also offers type safety to reduce errors, built-in hosting, and support for custom domains.

 The Hobby tier, which is free and for unlimited time, is perfect for prototyping or for side projects.

-## Deploy your Python projects with Genezio
+## Deploy your Python projects with DeployApps

 No matter your experience level or project type, there’s a Python programming app that fits your workflow.
 You might need a powerful IDE like PyCharm or a beginner-friendly platform like Thonny.
-And if you're looking to deploy Python-based web applications, Genezio offers an easy-to-use, affordable solution.
+And if you're looking to deploy Python-based web applications, DeployApps offers an easy-to-use, affordable solution.

 {{< external-link link="https://genezio.com/import-github-projects-genezio/" >}}Via GitHub{{< /external-link >}}, you can link your repository in minutes and deploy instantly.
-Genezio automatically detects your framework and handles deployment, scaling, and backend operations, perfect for both seasoned developers and beginners looking for an easy way to deploy a Python app.
+DeployApps automatically detects your framework and handles deployment, scaling, and backend operations, perfect for both seasoned developers and beginners looking for an easy way to deploy a Python app.

-**Ready to level up your Python projects? {{< external-link link="https://app.genez.io/auth/login?aff=blog" >}}Sign up{{< /external-link >}} for Genezio today for free!**
+**Ready to level up your Python projects? {{< external-link link="https://app.genez.io/auth/login?aff=blog" >}}Sign up{{< /external-link >}} for DeployApps today for free!**